SAP-samples/teched2025-AD160/exercises/ex1/README.md

 **1.2.4 Add sample data**

+Sometimes the AI Agent created also some sample data during the creation of the schema and service.

 Please check if you already have some sample data in your project.
-You can find these in folder db/data or test/data.
+You can find these in one of the folders db/data or test/data.

-When you use cds watch or cds deploy, CSV files are loaded by default from test/data.
+*What is the difference between these two folder?* When you use cds watch or cds deploy, CSV files are loaded by default from test/data.
 However, when preparing for production deployments using cds build, CSV files from test/data are not loaded.
+Instead the values from db/data will be used as initial data in the database.

 ![Sample Data](images/sampledata.jpg)